richasardana/richasardana.github.io/outreach/_posts/2024-04-06-eyh-workshop.md

 Apr, 2023: Sardana lab organized two hands-on workshops for 9th grade Ithaca high school girls on building and using a simple mircroscope.

 Apr, 2024: Sardana lab organized three hands-on workshops for 7th/ 8th grade Ithaca high school girls on the principles of microscopy.

+Apr, 2025: Sardana lab organized three hands-on workshops for 7th/ 8th grade Ithaca high school girls on the principles of microscopy this year again.
+Students enjoyed and appreciated the workshops!